three-ball/self-learning/backend-101/01_API_Design.md

 ## 2.1 HTTP Methods

-> REST APIs are built on top of HTTP, which provides a sest of methods to interact with resources.
+> REST APIs are built on top of HTTP, which provides a sets of methods to interact with resources.
 Each method has specific characteristics that determine how it should be used.

 - Properties:
   - Idempotency: A same request can be repeated multiple times without changing the result.